Mar-Issah/alx-system_engineering-devops/0x14-mysql/README.md

 ## General

-- What is the main role of a database
+- What is the main role of a database.
 - What is a database replica
 - What is the purpose of a database replica
 - Why database backups need to be stored in different physical locations